gaps-closure/gaps-closure.github.io/docs/C/05-09-xdcomms-api.md

 In additon to the selection of socket (e.g., returned by the xdc_pub_socket() call), the user specifies buffers for the Application Data Unit (adu) and tag.
 The tag data type (e.g., position or distance) specifies the adu structure (and which registered encode/decode function to use).

-In future versions of this API, we plan to support additional send and receive communication patterns including asynchronous receive calls using one-shot or repeated callbacks that can be registered by the application, sending a tagged request and receiving a reply matching the tag, suport for a stream of sequenced messages with in-order delivery, etc.
+In future versions of this API, we plan to support additional send and receive communication patterns including asynchronous receive calls using one-shot or repeated callbacks that can be registered by the application, sending a tagged request and receiving a reply matching the tag, support for a stream of sequenced messages with in-order delivery, etc.

 #### Other API Calls